Skip to content

 Who awards the Merck Prize?

-- The Merck Prize is advertised and awarded by the non-profit organization Kulturprojekte.xyz gUG (limited liability) as part of and under the label of the “Darmstadt Photography Days” (DTdF).
+• The Merck Prize is announced and awarded by the non-profit organisation Kulturprojekte.xyz gUG (limited liability) as part of and under the banner of the “Darmstadt Days of Photography” (DTdF).
+The company Merck KGaA sponsors the prize but does not itself act as the awarding body.

-Why is a fee charged?
+Why was a fee charged?

 What is the Mathildenhöhe and where is it located?